 \subsection{Next-to-leading order}

-We can now proceed with a similar analysis by considering the first non-trivial contributions arising from interactions.
-Just for reference, we will focus in the following in the four-point of the displacement operator, which, as discussed, is always present in the multiplet as it is related to the breaking of orthogonal translations.
+We can now proceed with a similar analysis by considering the first nontrivial contributions arising from interactions.
+Just for reference, we will focus in the following on the four-point of the displacement operator, which, as discussed, is always present in the multiplet as it is related to the breaking of orthogonal translations.
 However, the same analysis can be performed for each component of a given supermultiplet.

 We begin with \eqref{eq: 3pnt DDO LO}, which, in principle, is not guaranteed to vanish also at NLO.
 At this point, we make use of the starting assumption, namely $\cD \notin \cD \times \cD$, which directly implies that